Nikita-Presnov/BluePill_Template/README.md

 3. [GNU Assembler Language Support](https://marketplace.visualstudio.com/items?itemName=basdp.language-gas-x86).

 ### Libs
 1. [STM32CubeF1](https://github.com/STMicroelectronics/STM32CubeF1), not necessary to run this template.
+In common, the project adapts to any controller, so look for the libraries yourself)

 ## Build Firmware
 Run in a terminal.